Cabin Air Quality in Cars

 As cabin air quality isn’t yet regulated, manufacturers aren’t required to measure their cabin air quality or effectiveness of their air filtration systems.

-Safety tests conducted by Emissions Analytics in 2018 found a huge level of variation in the ability of some leading models to filter out harmful pollutants.
+Safety tests conducted by Emissions Analytics in 2018 first showed a huge level of variation in the ability of some leading models to filter out harmful pollutants.
+At that time some vehicles had cabin air quality as bad as the polluted air outside, whereas others filtered 90% of the harmful pollutants.

 How to Improve Cabin Air Quality